Jul 22, 2019

 Gunwallace - http://www.virtuallycomics.com

-Banes - http://www.theduckwebcomics.com/user/Banes/
+Banes - https://www.theduckwebcomics.com/user/Banes/

-Ozoneocean - http://www.theduckwebcomics.com/user/ozoneocean
+Ozoneocean - https://www.theduckwebcomics.com/user/ozoneocean

 Become a subscriber on the $5 level and up to see our weekly Patreon video and get our advertising perks!